aschneiderman/talon-notes/pages/up-next.md

 - date command for email: Monday eleven one two
 - advice: use draft this if I know the message will be long
 - in cursor less: copy file
+- documentation for scripts: using %USERPROFILE% so commands will work across multiple laptops/desktops
+- what commands can I use in dictation mode? for spaces, for periods, etc

 things to play with